xen-42/godot-4-mini-planet-tutorial/README.md

 Project includes scripts for making a mini solar system with a physics-based player controller, inspired by the great game [Outer Wilds](https://www.mobiusdigitalgames.com/outer-wilds.html).

+All the planets use a two-body simulation, while the player character is n-body.

 ### Image credits

 Images used for the Earth, the Moon, and Mars were created by NASA.